Chula Vista Real Estate Guide

 Second-largest city in San Diego County — Eastlake, Otay Ranch, Rolling Hills Ranch, and the bayfront.

 Chula Vista is the second-largest city in San Diego County and one of the most layered housing markets you will find on the South Bay.
-Western Chula Vista (91910 and 91911) is the original city — established post-war neighborhoods, walkable downtown along Third Avenue, and a buyer pool that values existing inventory near schools, the bayfront, and the I-5/I-805 corridor.
+Western Chula Vista (91910 and 91911) is the original city — established post-war neighborhoods, walkable downtown along Third Avenue, and a buyer pool that values existing housing options near schools, the bayfront, and the I-5/I-805 corridor.
 Eastern Chula Vista (91913, 91914, 91915) is a different city in feel: master-planned, newer, and structured around Eastlake, Otay Ranch, and Rolling Hills Ranch — communities built deliberately around villages, parks, and shopping cores.
 The price differential between west and east Chula Vista has narrowed in recent cycles, but the character difference has not.
 Western neighborhoods skew toward 1950s-1970s tract construction with mature trees, deeper lots, and sometimes deferred maintenance.
 Eastern villages offer 1990s-2020s construction with HOA amenities, community pools, and tighter lots.
 Both pools share strong school options through Chula Vista Elementary and Sweetwater Union High districts.

 Chula Vista in Photos